-Considerations: Please check the wildness and wild land area map (Map 2) to confirm whether any elements of your proposal will be within or partly within a core area of wild land character or in a wild land area.
+Considerations: Please check the LLTNPA relative wildness map and confirm whether any elements of your proposal will be within the core area.

 It should be noted that wind turbines are not appropriate within the core areas.
 Permanent tracks are also unacceptable within the core areas.
 Where the proposal includes a temporary track, intake or penstock within the core area, particular attention should be paid to restoration plans, working corridors and method statements.
 It is important that the qualities of wildness are retained after reinstatement.
 For hydro schemes micro-siting and design of the intake to minimise visual impact will be important.